Welcome to South Dublin Epic. A journey through speculative fiction with young writers from South Dublin.

 Building this project and working with young people across a wide range of ages, from all areas and backgrounds in South Dublin has been a fascinating experience.
 Not just because of the writing we ended up creating together, but also because of one, crucial thing.
 Before becoming a writer I volunteered as a youth leader in North Clondalkin for ten years, and was trained with the belief that all youth work should involve a sociological and developmental dimension.

+The Future is fiction.
 All great leaps begin with imagining it first, predicting the consequences of that risky jump.
 I believe using speculative fiction as a sandbox in which political ideologies, belief systems and social problems can be challenged and explored leads to true personal growth.
 It’s not just creative and fun, it also encourages young people to take their role in South Dublin more seriously.
 Empowering them to improve our narratives is empowering them to improve the world.

 I hope you enjoy your time here.
 Pick a world and dive in.
+Read a story, play a twine, watch a film and enjoy the vast universe of speculative creativity the young people of South Dublin have built here.